 Another treatment is functional electrical stimulation (FES) which is used to stimulate the muscles that dorsiflex the ankle (raise the front part of the foot).
 Two devices specifically designed to address drop foot using FES are WalkAide and Bioness L300.
 Below are videos from from these two manufacturers.

-From the Bioness website:"Bioness' NESS L300 is an advanced system designed to use mild stimulation to lift your foot to help you walk more safely and easily.
-If the NESS L300 is right for you, it may be easier to walk on flat ground, up and down stairs, as well as on uneven surfaces.
-This light-weight device is designed to fit just below your knee and to be put on and taken off with one hand.
-Use of the NESS L300 may eliminate the need to wear a rigid, heavy orthosis."
+From the Bioness website: "Bioness' NESS L300 is an advanced system designed to use gentle stimulation to lift your foot to help you walk more safely and easily.
+If the NESS L300 is right for you, it may be easier to walk on flat ground This light-weight device is designed to fit just below your knee and to be put on and taken off with one hand.
+Use of the NESS L300 may eliminate the need to wear a rigid, heavy orthosis. "